-• Subject name
+Subject name

-The specific name of the subject is presented directly after the five-digit subject number in the table before the various modules of the subject are offered.
+The specific name of the subject is presented directly after the five-digit subject number before the various modules of the subject are offered.
 Normally the subject name is followed by the module code and the credit value of the specific module, for example in this case: Psychology 114 (12).